Dr. Najwa Aaraj

 Cryptography Research Center /

 Dr. Najwa Aaraj is the Chief Researcher at the Cryptography Research Center (CRC) and the Autonomous Robotics Research Center (ARRC) at Technology Innovation Institute (TII).
 Dr. Najwa leads the research and development of cryptographic and quantum communication technologies, as well as the advancement of autonomous robotics and self-navigating vehicles.

-Dr Aaraj earned a PhD with Highest Distinction in Applied Cryptography and Embedded Systems Security from Princeton University (USA).
+Dr. Aaraj earned a PhD with Highest Distinction in Applied Cryptography and Embedded Systems Security from Princeton University (USA).
 She has extensive expertise in applied cryptography, trusted platforms, security architecture for embedded systems, software exploit detection and prevention systems, and biometrics.
+She also specializes in shaping the robotics and self-organized autonomous vehicles ecosystem in the UAE and beyond - exploring their application across air, land, on-sea and underwater.
 She has over 15 years of experience with global firms, working in multiple geographies from Australia to the United States.

-Dr Aaraj has written multiple conference papers, IEEE and ACM journal papers and book chapters, and received patents on applied cryptography, embedded system security, and machine learning-based protection of IoT systems.
+Dr. Aaraj has written multiple conference papers, Institute of Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM) journal papers and book chapters, and received patents on applied cryptography, embedded system security, and machine learning-based protection of Internet of Things (IoT) systems.